$560 | 10 Weeks

 We pay special attention to voice, for those working to create a narrator compelling enough to carry a full-length book, and “large” enough to hold the story.
 We’ll illuminate this complex aspect of writing memoir and autobiographical fiction.

 This 10-week course is for writers of memoir, creative nonfiction and fiction at all levels of experience.
-Students may continue on to Claiming Our Stories II.

 Recommended – not required – Texts